National Museum in Warsaw

-The Art Galleries of the 19th, 20th and 21st centuries will take you through the next centuries.
-In the first of them you will delight at the most outstanding works of Polish artists shown in the context of European works.
+In the Art Gallery of the 19th century you will delight at the most outstanding works of Polish artists shown in the context of European works.
 One of the highlights is Jan Matejko’s Battle of Grunwald.
 It is the largest Polish painting, and its canvas covers nearly 40 m2 (4.26 x 9.87m).

 The Polish Design Gallery exhibits furniture, textiles and household appliances, including models of TV and radio sets that were once popular.

 Do not miss the interesting temporary exhibitions that are organised regularly in the museum.